That Should Be Me: Remix

 On December 20, 2010, Gary LeVox, frontman of American country band Rascal Flatts, revealed to radio station WSIX that the band was collaborating with Bieber, stating, "[Justin] asked us to do a duet with him on his next record.
 It's actually a really good song!
 The kid is really talented.
 He plays five or six different instruments really well."
-Bieber confirmed LeVox's statements, "I love @RascalFlatts and Im honored that they are making music with me.
+Bieber confirmed LeVox's statements, stating; "I love @RascalFlatts and Im honored that they are making music with me.
 And for those that don't know ... they have great records like this one. #GREATMUSIC."
 He then linked a fan video of his with Rascal Flatts' "My Wish" playing in the background.
 It was later revealed that the collaboration was for Bieber's Never Say Never: The Remixes, a remix album that included remixes from My World and My World 2.0, and a musical companion to his film, Justin Bieber: Never Say Never.
 On the remix, Melinda Newman of HitFix said "Bieber's and LeVox's voices create some nice harmony on an otherwise mundane song."
 Derek Evers of AOL Music said Bieber "looks really comfortable belting out a country tune."